 - Does the video need to include every student in the class or can it include only a small group?

 There is no stipulation of the number of students who need to be involved in the video.
 Keep in mind the guiding prompts for Task 4 and what you are asked to demonstrate and talk about in the video.
 If you can fulfill the requirements of what is being asked with a small group of students, then that is perfectly fine.
 The choice is yours.

 - Does the video have to be exactly 15 minutes long?
-If I choose to do three segments, do they each need to be five minutes long?

 The full video can be no longer than 15 minutes.
 That means you could submit a video with fewer minutes if you choose.